 Drive yourself and park at the terminal.
-Depending on where you live and the traffic patterns, this could take a fair amount of commute time.
+Depending on where you live and traffic patterns, this could take a fair amount of commute time.
 Additionally, terminal parking is generally the most expensive parking option.
 If you’re really running late, some airports offer valet parking at an even higher daily rate.
-I NEVER plan for this option as the parking rate is exorbitant, but I have encountered traffic problems that have left me having to make this choice at the last minute.
+I NEVER plan for this option as the parking rate is exorbitant, but I have encountered traffic or rideshare problems that have left me having to make this choice at the last minute.

 Drive yourself and park off-site.
-You’ll still have to deal with the traffic and commuting issue but at least parking off-site saves a bit of money.
-Allow plenty of time to not only get to the parking lot, but also to get from the parking lot to the airport.
+You’ll still have to deal with the traffic and commuting issue, but at least parking off-site saves a bit of money.
+Allow plenty of time to not only get to the parking lot but also to get from the parking lot to the airport.
 Some lots run the shuttles on a scheduled basis, others whenever there is someone ready.
 The farther away the lot, the cheaper it will be, but the more time you need to allow.

-- Tips: If your off-site lot of choice accepts reservations, consider making one and avoiding any chance that the lot could be full on your day of travel (especially important during the busy holiday travel times).
+- Tip: If your off-site lot of choice accepts reservations, consider making one and avoiding any chance that the lot could be full on your day of travel (especially important during the busy holiday travel times).
 Searching online can usually turn up some special rates or coupons that can help reduce the cost.

 Use a car service.
 Although not available in all cities, I’ve found a car service to be more reliable than a taxi service when it comes to a timely pick up.
 The cars are clean and comfortable, and comparably priced to a taxi.
 If I’m going to be gone for longer than a week, I usually use a car service.
 It’s more reliable for my suburban location and cheaper than what it would cost to park.

-- Tip: Booking round trip will often get you a discount.
+- Tip: Booking round-trip will often get you a discount.
 If you plan on using a car service regularly, set up an account and negotiate for a discount.

-For example, a taxi or car service from my home to the airport will cost about $50, a shared van service will take about half an hour longer and cost about $38.
-If there are two or more of you traveling together, it’s probably more cost efficient to use a taxi or car service than to use a shared service.
-Check on line for coupons or special promotions (like kids ride free).
+For example, a taxi or car service from my home to the airport costs about $50, while a shared van service will take about half an hour longer but cost around $38.
+If there are two or more of you traveling together, however, it’s probably more cost efficient to use a taxi or car service than to use a shared service.
+Check online for coupons or special promotions (like kids ride free).